February 25, 2026

-Developed in 1996 by Amazon engineer Rebecca Allen, the ASIN system uses a base-36 format (26 letters + 10 digits) to categorize products efficiently as Amazon scaled beyond books.
+The ASIN system was developed in 1996 by Amazon engineer Rebecca Allen.
+The ASIN system uses a base-36 format (26 letters + 10 digits) to categorize products.

 If your product doesn’t match an existing ASIN, Amazon requires you to create a new ASIN number before listing it.